Skip to Content

 anesthetic is used, you may feel a burning sensation or an urge to urinate when

-with sterile water or saline, you may feel a cool sensation, an uncomfortable
+the cystoscope tube is inserted and removed.
+When sterile water or saline is put in your bladder, you may feel a cool sensation, an uncomfortable

 fullness, and an urgent need to urinate.
 Try to relax during the test by taking

 slow, deep breaths.
-Also, if the test is lengthy, lying on the table can become
+Also, if the test takes a long time, lying on the table can become

 tiring and uncomfortable.